If you are a beginner gardener, you may have heard of the term “crop rotation”. Or, perhaps you are already practicing it.

 Planning a Rotation

-Once this is figured out, determine the type of soil you’ve got and in what condition it’ll be in once the growing season is over and harvest is completed.
+Once this is figured out, determine the type of soil you have.
+You should also consider the condition your garden will be in once the growing season is over.

-If you have a crop that exudes nitrogen into the soil, then your next crop should be one that sucks nitrogen up.
+If you have a plant that puts nitrogen into the soil, then your next crop should be one that suckers up nitrogen.

-The different possibilities and combinations are nearly endless and while there are a ton of factors to take count of, there really isn’t one true formula for rotating your field.
+The different possibilities and combinations are nearly endless.
+There are a ton of factors to keep track of.
+There isn’t one true formula for rotating your field.

 Anything can work as long as you’re careful with the ecosystem of your land.

-The punishment for a faulty rotation can be devastating, so pay close attention to what you’re doing.
+The penalty for a faulty farming cycle can be devastating.
+Therefore, pay close attention to what you’re doing.

-Crop rotation is ultimately a supremely healthy and beneficial practice to get into, as it’s a surefire way to obtain healthy crops in a routinely healthy, happy field year after year.
+Rotation of garden crops is a beneficial practice to get into.
+It can be a surefire way to obtain a healthy harvest in a healthy field, year after year.